Joseph Philippe Gentil: Biography

-Philippe Gentil has been the tutor and mentor for many musicians and professional performers for the largest part of his life.
-From the time of his retirement in 1988, he formed and directed a new band for the Police officers of the Beau-Bassin Prison for about 20 years which he then left in the hand of others.
-He is survived by his spouse Claudette Ivy Gentil known also as Diane, born Claudette Ivy Castel (1940) with whom he had a late daughter named Marie-Danielle Gentil (b 1960) and a son Jacques Philippe Mario Gentil (b 1961).
+A revered figure in the music scene, Philippe Gentil was the tutor and mentor of many musicians and professional performers for the largest part of his life.
+He contributed to the arrangement of songs for several Mauritian artists as well as various brass band marches.
+After his retirement in 1988, he formed and directed a new parade band for the Beau-Bassin Prison Police officers for about 20 years which he then left in the hand of others.
+He was married to Claudette Gentil, also known as Diane, born Claudette Ivy Castel (1940 - 2024) with whom he had 2 children, a daughter, Marie-Danielle Gentil (1960 - 2017) and a son Jacques Philippe Mario Gentil, (draftsman / songwriter) (b.
+1961).